 With time, the Generation X started having children with a quite enthusiastic parenting style and are now also known as Cheerleading parents to the Millennials.
 This means that they are strong supporters of what their child does and they enjoy giving them many compliments on the way.
 These children now span from early teenagers to early 30-somethings and are soon-to-be world leaders.
 However, they are often described as lazy and entitled which in theory gives small hope for the future of our society, but are the criticisms really justified?

 Robin Marantz Henig, a writer for the New York Times, researched the percentage of people reaching the 5 most important milestones that a person in their 20 is expected to reach.
 These milestones include completing school, leaving home, being financially independent, getting married and having a child.
 Henig found that in the 1960 65% of men and 77% of women have reached all of the milestones in their 20s.
-This number decreased to a 33% of men and about 50% of women reaching the milestones in 2000.
-In another perspective this means that a typical 25 year old in the 1970s has achieved about the same as an average 30 year old in 2001.
+This number decreased to 33% of men and about 50% of women reaching milestones in 2000.
+In another perspective, this means that a typical 25-year-old in the 1970s has achieved about the same as an average 30-year-old in 2001.

 The USA National Institute of Mental Health discovered that the brain actually grows until the age of 25, meaning that youth today is, probably for the first time in human history, given enough time to develop accordingly with their brain.

-Moreover, the Millennials are, thanks the emerging adulthood concept and cheerleading parents, enabled and encouraged to spend time discovering themselves and the world surrounding them.
-Millennials are moving out of their parents house relatively late, but are not seen as a nuisance, but as friends and most parents state that they enjoy having their child around and are happy to give their child time to develop (especially because many parents believe that they were rushed or that they did it too soon).
+Moreover, the Millennials are, thanks to the emerging adulthood concept and cheerleading parents enabled and encouraged to spend time discovering themselves and the world surrounding them.
+Millennials are moving out of their parents’ house relatively late, but are not seen as a nuisance, but as friends and most parents state that they enjoy having their child around and are happy to give their child time to develop (especially because many parents believe that they were rushed or that they did it too soon).

 Millennials tend to be less loyal than the preceding generation, but what else can be expected in an economy which has let them down as they were ready to enter the workforce.
 Most of the Millennials left universities overeducated, under-qualified and often with large student debt.
-The rates of youth unemployment has increased substantially with the recession and most Millennials have to deal with having little income, doing short time jobs and struggling for independence.
-On the other hand, this makes them very fluid, open minded and diverse in their abilities, as the average Millennial switches between 7 jobs in their 20s.
+The rates of youth unemployment have increased substantially with the recession and most Millennials have to deal with having little income, doing short-time jobs and struggling for independence.
+On the other hand, this makes them very fluid, open-minded and diverse in their abilities, as the average Millennial switches between 7 jobs in their 20s.

-Most importantly, Millennials have a lot to teach other generations, as they are masters at multitasking and knowing how to do more with less.
+Most importantly, Millennials have a lot to teach other generations.
+They are masters at multitasking and knowing how to do more with less.
 This generation is all about inclusiveness and sharing, as more and more people tend to share everything from cars to apartments.
-They are also so called “digital nomads”, as they are able to do work with as little as having their phone with them.
+They are also so-called “digital nomads”, as they are able to do work with as little as having their phone with them.
 This means they can be efficient practically anywhere in the world, given that the place has Wi-Fi.

 Picture Credit: Tumblr